QMCSoftware/MATH565Fall2025/pages/project.md

 - **Article Reviews.** These must cover topics not already covered in lecture.
 In general, articles must have been published no less than fifteen years ago.
 - **`qmcpy` Feature.** Discuss possibilities with the instructor to ensure that what you plan is the right size.
-- Keep your report focused on the big picture.
+- Keep your presentation focused on the big picture.
 Don’t get bogged down in details.
 - Pick a simple example that illustrates the main point and helps us to understand better.
 - Look at your audience while you are speaking.
 Do not read your notes.